Why Continue to Suffer?

 This therapy is a form of self-examination and reflection, aided by a therapist.
 I do not do the work alone, we work together.
 I can guarantee that I will do my best in my share of that process.
 Providing you bring enough energy and courage and apply it to the task, not shrinking back from the possibility of what you may discover, the benefits of the process are great and permanent.
 You will feel your own power to solve life problems.

 The full charge for a 50-minute session is £50.
 I offer an initial single session for a reduced fee of £30.
 I also offer Psychotherapy and Counselling in certain circumstances at that same reduced fee.

 Do you offer Group Counselling & Psychotherapy?

 I offer a form of psychotherapy which many find very beneficial and supportive.
 A small group meets weekly in Great Bookham, offering its members mutual support, when dealing with the problems of life.
 Problems are shared and discussed.
-The fee is just £4 per 2-hour meeting.
+The fee is just £5 per 2-hour meeting.
 If you would be interested in this form of counselling, and would be prepared to help other members, please contact me by email or phone 07957 516385.
+Currently there are no members but the group can be restarted at short notice.
+Just register your interest by email.
 Problems of Life group in Great Bookham

 Can I see you about relationships and marriage?